 stop commands.
 And it also lets you ensure that the containers are started whenever your server reboots.

 This is mega-handy for containers which you want to run, and ensure that they keep running.

 So how do you set it up?
 Let’s take a look.

 Let’s start with a container.
-I’m going to run MongoDB, because a database is a good example of the kind of service that you want to keep running all the time, and restart it if it crashes.
+I’m going to use MongoDB as an example, because a database is the kind of service which you might want to keep running all the time, and restart it if it crashes.

-By the way, this tutorial assumes that you’ve got SELinux enabled (which you should!):
+By the way, this tutorial assumes that you’ve got SELinux enabled (which you should do!)

-Your application might not need storage, but I’m showing this step here, so you can see how you can run containers which store persistent data.
+(Your application might not need storage, but I’m including this step here, so that you can see how to run containers which store persistent data.)

-Next, we’ll start a container from the Mongodb image.
+Next, we’ll start a container from the official MongoDB image.